tidalcycles/tidal-doc/docs/troubleshoot/TroubleShoot_Windows.md

 toolchain such as MinGW+MSYS or Cygwin.

 :::tip
+This error shows that you don't have the current version of the network package.
 Install of Cygwin is not needed.
 Haskell installs from either choco or ghcup will install msys2 which provides the unix shell.
 What is missing is that cabal can't find it, so you need to fix your PATH.
 :::

 Steps to resolve:
+- FIRST - follow the steps above to make sure you have the correct versions of ghc and cabal.
+Note that cabal 3.8.1.0 will install the wrong version of the network package and won't resolve this error.
+- Remove your local ghc and cabal directories (see above).
+- Install tidal package again (see above).
+- If you continue to have problems, you may have problems with your PATH environment v
 - **Choco:** Add these values to your system PATH environment variable:
 ```powershell
 C:\tools\ghc-9.4.4\mingw\bin